Stephen F. Bayne Jr.: Anglican Communion

-This appointment was both an honor and a great responsibility.
 The Anglican Communion was just beginning to step into a more significant and authoritative role as a liaison between the various Anglican church bodies.
 Bayne is reported to have said regarding this new appointment, "I am rather like a mosquito in a nudist camp.
 I know what I ought to do, but I don't know where to begin."

 The apex of his time as Executive Officer was the 1963 Anglican Congress in Toronto.
 There, delegates approved a document drafted primarily by Bayne titled “Mutual Responsibility and Interdependence in the Body of Christ.”
 MRI called for new patterns of being Anglican marked by “the birth of entirely new relationships” and declared “our unity in Christ… is the most profound bond among us, in all our political and racial and cultural diversity.”
 MRI — and Bayne —w as widely hailed as a break with an outdated Anglican past, even appearing on the front page of The New York Times.

 Bayne stepped down as Executive Officer in October 1964.
 He narrowly lost the election for presiding bishop that year but still accepted a position at the Episcopal Church Center in New York.
 As a bishop, he chaired the heresy investigation of Bishop Pike.
 In 1970, he returned to General Seminary as professor and later dean.
 He died on January 18, 1974.